Battle of Yangping: Aftermath

 Zhang Lu retreated to Bazhong (巴中; in present-day eastern Sichuan) when he heard that Yangping Pass had been taken.
 Cao Cao's army occupied Nanzheng (南鄭; present-day Nanzheng County, Shaanxi), the capital of Hanzhong Commandery, and seized the precious items stored in Zhang Lu's treasuries.

 The people in Hanzhong surrendered to Cao Cao, who then renamed the place to "Hanzhong" from its previous name "Hanning" (漢寧).
 (Note: Hanzhong Commandery (漢中郡; around present-day Hanzhong, Shaanxi) had been called "Hanzhong" since the Warring States period.
 It was renamed to "Hanning Commandery" (漢寧郡) in the late Eastern Han dynasty, but Cao Cao restored its old name "Hanzhong" in 215 after seizing control of the commandery from Zhang Lu.)
 Cao Cao separated Anyang (安陽) and Xicheng (西城) counties from Hanzhong and placed them under the jurisdiction of Xicheng Commandery (西城郡) and appointed an Administrator (太守) to oversee the commandery.
 He also partitioned Xi (錫) and Shangyong (上庸) commanderies and appointed Commandants (都尉) to govern those areas.

 Between 11 October and 8 November 215, the tribal kings Pu Hu (朴胡), Ren Yue (任約) and Du Huo (杜濩), the Marquis of Congyi (賨邑侯), led the people in Bayi (巴夷) and Cong (賨) to submit to Cao Cao.
 Cao Cao split Ba Commandery (巴郡) into Badong (巴東; "East Ba") and Baxi (巴西; "West Ba") commanderies and appointed Pu Hu and Du Huo as their Administrators respectively.
 Ren Yue was appointed as the Administrator of Ba Commandery (巴郡太守).
 All of them also received marquis titles.
 In October, Emperor Xian also granted Cao Cao the authority to confer titles upon the nobles and officials in the area.
-Many of the surrendered tribes moved north to Lüeyang Commandery, where they mingled with the local Di tribes and became known as the Ba-Di (巴氐).
+Many of the surrendered tribes moved north to Lüeyang Commandery (略陽郡; in modern Tianshui, Gansu), where they mingled with the local Di tribes and became known as the Ba Di (巴氐).

 Between 9 December 215 and 6 January 216, Zhang Lu led his followers out of Bazhong and came to surrender to Cao Cao.
 Cao Cao accepted their surrender and granted marquis titles to Zhang Lu and his five sons.
 Around the time, Liu Bei had recently seized control of Yi Province (covering present-day Sichuan and Chongqing) from its governor Liu Zhang and occupied Bazhong after Zhang Lu left.
 Cao Cao ordered Zhang He to lead a force to attack Liu Bei, but Zhang He was defeated by Liu's general Zhang Fei at the Battle of Baxi.

 Between 7 January and 5 February 216, Cao Cao left Nanzheng and headed back to Ye (present-day Handan, Hebei), leaving behind Xiahou Yuan to guard Hanzhong.